Large Language Models are Miscalibrated In-Context Learners: Introduction

-In response to the possible miscalibration in low-resource settings, we introduce and explore the application of self-ensembling, inspired by the effect of ensembling of multiple independent models in improving the reliability of the final predictions~\cite{ovadia2019can}.
-We incorporate diverse variations in in-context examples and prompts, tailor them to different learning methods, and find that self-ensembling fortifies the model's calibration without compromising performance.
-The overall flow of the self-ensembling method is illustrated in Figure \ref{fig:illustration}.
-This strategic approach not only contributes to reducing the calibration error of model predictions by 43\% on average but also streamlines resource utilization and time expenditures by focusing on modifications to a single model.
+Based on the findings above, we \textit{propose practical guidelines for choosing different learning paradigms}, which suggests supervised tuning methods are likely to achieve better performance on \textit{unseen} datasets while on \textit{seen} datasets ICL combined with other ‘tweaks’ such as model calibration can be a better choice.
+In response to the possible miscalibration, we explore the application of self-ensembling as a potential solution (shown in Figure \ref{fig:illustration}), inspired by the effect of ensembling of multiple independent models in improving the reliability of the predictions~\citep{ovadia2019can}.
+We incorporate diverse variations in in-context examples and prompts, tailor them to different learning methods, and find that \textit{self-ensembling fortifies the model's calibration by 43\% on average without compromising task performance}.

-\rparagraph{Contributions} \textbf{1)} We deliver a comprehensive empirical analysis with different choices of learning methods across a variety of tasks in limited data scenarios. \textbf{2)} We show the task-dependent relationship between in-task performance and calibration of LLMs and provide practical guidelines for the choice of learning paradigms (\S\ref{sec:main analysis}). \textbf{3)} We investigate and justify the feasibility of the self-ensembling method in enhancing both the performance and calibration of LLMs (\S\ref{sec:self ensemble}).
+\rparagraph{Contributions} \textbf{1)} We deliver a comprehensive empirical analysis with different choices of learning methods across a variety of tasks in limited data scenarios, demonstrating that ICL doesn't improve the calibration of the model consistently (\S\ref{sec:main_analysis}). \textbf{2)} We show the relationship between in-task performance and calibration of LMs depending on whether the data has been \textit{seen} by the model and provide practical guidelines for the choice of learning paradigms (\S\ref{sec:guideline}). \textbf{3)} We investigate and justify the feasibility of the self-ensembling pipeline in enhancing both the performance and calibration of LMs (\S\ref{sec:methodology}).
 We release the code at \url{https://github.com/cambridgeltl/ensembled-sicl}.